 Dana joined the Public Affairs team in 2009.
 As a senior public affairs specialist, she assists leadership and campus units with a range of support from media preparation and the development of talking points to communication planning and the launching of initiatives.
-She is responsible for managing communications supporting the university’s sustainability brand, Planet Blue.
-Hailing from Rochester Hills, Michigan, she earned her B.A. in communications with a minor in marketing from Oakland University.
+She also is responsible for managing communications promoting the university’s sustainability brand, Planet Blue.
+She earned her bachelor’s degree in communications with a minor in marketing from Oakland University.
 Prior to U-M, she worked as an account associate at Doner Advertising in Southfield.
 She enjoys spending time outdoors, traveling and relaxing with her family of four.

-Main areas of responsibility are sustainability and special projects.
+Main areas of responsibility are university budget, affordability and enrollment management.

 Steve Culver, University Record Graphic Designer

 Steve brings more than 30 years of experience in newspaper design and production to his position as graphic designer for The University Record.
 He also has assisted students at The Michigan Daily and Monroe Street Journal in production of their publications.
 Concurrent to his career in newspaper design, Steve also publishes a magazine for Southeast Michigan’s LGBT community, which he has operated since 1990.
 He joined the Record team in 2014.

 Safiya Merchant, University Record Staff Writer